aspose-html/Aspose.HTML-Documentation/content/net/tutorial/working-with-html-color/_index.md

 ## **How to Use HTML Color**

 Design is not a central feature of HTML, so, there is no special HTML color tag.
+However, you can change the color of any text using the following ways:
-Adding color to a web page is a part of inline CSS styling.
+1. **Using inline `style` attribute.** Adding color to a web page is a part of inline CSS styling.
 To set the text or background color in HTML you need to use the `style` attribute.
-You can apply the `style` attribute with the HTML `<p>`, `<h1>` or `<h2>`  tags and etc. Keep in mind, that the usage of a style attribute overrides any style set in the HTML `<style>` tag or external style sheet.
+You can apply the `style` attribute with the HTML `<body>`, `<p>`, `<h1>` or `<h2>`  tags and etc. Keep in mind, that the usage of a style attribute overrides any style set in the HTML `<style>` tag or external style sheet.

+2. **Using internal CSS.** The internal CSS styling option is popular for applying properties to individual pages by encasing all styles in the `<style>`  element placed it in the `<head>` of HTML documents.

+{{% alert color="primary" %}}
+For more information on how to use HTML color codes, please visit the [**HTML Color Codes**](https://docs.aspose.com/html/net/tutorial/html-colors/) article.
+{{% /alert %}}

 ## **Text Color**

-You can use the `style` attribute to change the text color and then set the value using the `color` property.
+You can use the inline  `style` attribute or the `<style>`  element to change the text color and then set the value using the `color` property.
 The `color` property sets the foreground color value for an element's text and text decoration.
 The `color` property accepts color names, RGB, RGBA, HEX, HSL, or HSLA values.

 ### **Text Color Using HTML Color Names**

 The color name depicts the specific name for the HTML color.
 Modern browsers support <a href="https://www.w3.org/TR/css-color-4/#named-colors" rel='noopener nofollow' target="_blank">140+ HTML color names</a>, and you can use any of them for your elements.
-For example, you can colorize text as shown in the following example:
+For example, you can colorize text using inline `style` attribute as shown in the following example:

 ```html
 <html>